-A:1 2004 Inter-Ministerial Liaison Committee Regarding Measures to Combat Trafficking in April 2004 Persons established December Development of the Action Plan to Combat Trafficking in Persons 2004 Development of the Action Figure Combat Transcring in Fersons Positioning of the Inter-Ministerial Liaison Committee Regarding Measures to December Combat Trafficking in Persons under the Ministerial Meeting Concerning Measures 2009 Against Crime 2009 Development of the 2009 Action Plan to Combat Trafficking in Persons at the Ministerial Meeting Concerning Measures Against Crime June 2010 Agreement on "Methods to Deal with Trafficking in Persons (Measures for June 2010 Identification of Victims)" at the Liaison Committee Inter 2011 Agreement on "Methods to Deal with Trafficking in Persons (Measures for July 2011 Protection of Victims)" at the Liaison Committee
+A muil 2004 Inter-Ministerial Liaison Committee Regarding Measures to Combat Trafficking in April 2004 Persons established December 2004 Development of the Action Plan to Combat Trafficking in Persons Positioning of the Inter-Ministerial Liaison Committee Regarding Measures to Combat December 2009 Trafficking in Persons under the Ministerial Meeting Concerning Measures Against Crime December 2009 Development of the 2009 Action Plan to Combat Trafficking in Persons at the Ministerial Meeting Concerning Measures Against Crime June 2010 Agreement on "Methods to Deal with Trafficking in Persons (Measures for Identification Julie 2010 of Victims)" at the Liaison Committee July 2011 Agreement on "Methods to Deal with Trafficking in Persons (Measures for Protection of Victims)" at the Liaison Committee Development of the 2014 Action Plan to Combat Trafficking in Persons at the Ministerial Meeting Concerning Measures Against Crime December 2014 Agreement at the Ministerial Meeting that the Council for the Promotion of Measures to Combat Trafficking in Persons will be convened as necessary under the Ministerial Meeting Concerning Measures Against Crime May 2015 The First Council for the Promotion of Measures to Combat Trafficking in Persons held Way 2015 Annual report "Measures to Combat Trafficking in Persons" approved and published May 2016 The Second - Fifth Council for the Promotion of Measures to Combat Trafficking in Persons May 2017 held May 2018 Annual report "Measures to Combat Trafficking in Persons" approved and published May 2019 Annual report measures to combat Harreking in reisons approved and published

-According to the Act to Revise Part of the Immigration Control and Refugee Recognition Act and the Act for Establishment of the Ministry of Justice (2018 Act No. 102), which came into effect on April 1, 2019, the Immigration Bureau, which was an internal bureau of the Ministry of Justice, became the Immigration Services Agency, which is an external bureau of the Ministry, and the Regional Immigration Bureau, which was a local branch office of the Ministry, became a Regional Immigration Services Bureau, a local branch office of the Agency.
-Hereinafter, the Ministry of Justice, the Immigration Bureau and the Regional Immigration Bureau are collectively referred to as the "Immigration Bureau," and the Immigration Services Agency and the Regional Immigration Services Bureau are collectively referred to as the "Immigration Services Agency."
-Furthermore, in principle, the "Immigration Bureau" will be used for events on or before March 31, 2019, and the "Immigration Services Agency" will be used for events on or after April 1, 2019 (including events continuing from the day of or before March 31, 2019 until the day of or after April 1, 2019).
+2 With the enforcement of the Act to Revise Part of the Immigration Control and Refugee Recognition Act and the Act for Establishment of the Ministry of Justice (2018 Act No. 102), from April 1, 2019, the Immigration Bureau, which was an internal bureau of the Ministry of Justice, became the Immigration Services Agency, which is an external bureau of the Ministry, and the Regional Immigration Bureau, which was a local branch office of the Ministry, became the Regional Immigration Services Bureau, a local branch office of the Agency.
+Hereinafter, the Immigration Services Agency and the Regional Immigration Services Bureau are collectively referred to as the "Immigration Services Agency."